New Study: Trump’s Immigration Agenda May Have Hurt Him in 2016

 It remains entirely possible that Republicans are better off campaigning in defense of Trump’s immigration policies than in support of Paul Ryan’s health-care bill; the former at least motivates a significant portion of the GOP base (there is little doubt that the president’s nativist message helped him in the Republican primary, even if it hurt him with the general electorate).

-But the University of Minnesota study offers an important reminder: Donald Trump’s secret weapon in 2016 wasn’t the unpopularity of his xenophobic populism, but rather, the anti-democratic nature of America’s electoral institutions.
+But the University of Minnesota study offers an important reminder: Donald Trump’s secret weapon in 2016 wasn’t the popularity of his xenophobic populism, but rather, the anti-democratic nature of America’s electoral institutions.

 And the GOP’s secret weapon in November’s midterms will be the very same thing.